 Do I need the Texas Food Handler Card Certificate?

 Food Handler training is mandatory statewide within 60 days of employment.

 How Do I Get the Texas Food Handler Card Certificate?

-Take an online course and receive a certificate of completion from a program approved by the Texas Department of State Health Services, such as Premier Food Safety.
-Since this training is ANSI-approved, it will by acepted as valid by all local jurisdictions statewide.
+Take an online course and receive a certificate of completion from a program approved by the Texas Department of State Health Services or a program that is ANAB-Accredited.
+The program offered by Premier Food Safety holds both accreditations and is accepted as valid by all local jurisdictions statewide.